 New York courts have long recognized the inviolate nature of visitation with the non-custodial parent.
 Visitation is "a joint right of both the noncustodial parent and the child," because "the best interests of [each] child [is] furthered by being nurtured and guided by both of [its] natural parents."
 The Court of Appeals recognizes that the natural right of visitation "is more precious than any property right."
 Thus, "[a] noncustodial parent should have reasonable rights of visitation, and [those rights can only be abridged] upon substantial evidence that visitation would be detrimental to the welfare of the child."
-Even a court may not deny visitation without first conducting an expert forensic evaluation with expertise in the relevant issues and holding a hearing.
-284
+Even a court may not deny visitation with expertise in the relevant issues and holding a hearing.